|

 I think about it when I read the news.
 I think about it when I get mail from people living in challenging situations around the globe asking for advise what to do.

+So what would you suggest them to do?
+How much suffering or death of an individual or a group justifies death or suffering of another individual or group?
 And how do you rate someone else’s suffering?
 How do you compare someone’s physical harm with hurt feelings, consideration of religious beliefs compared with someone else’s death?
+Where is the fine line between right and wrong?

 Welcome to my world...!
 It is yours, too!

-Oh, and two people wrote they have removed a tick and it has survived.
+P.S.: Oh, and two people wrote they have removed a tick and it has survived.
 Since my tick felt into the grass and I didn’t recover it for examination there is a chance that I did not kill it!
 Probably it didn’t like the procedure anyway.
 But thanks so much for the comfort!

 05/04/2009, Monday, 18:54, Meike, Enger, North Rhine-Westphalia, Germany